My Pick Of DOS GUIs

 Feel free to try any of these as your experience may vary, especially if you enjoy spudging widgets.

-The few I found that were worth a mention in my opinion are:
+The three more GUIs I did find that I think are worth a mention are:

 XFDOS by Georg Potthast, which has a nice looking desktop . . .click here for details.